-The Company sells its products to wholesalers, who in turn sell the products to pharmacies and hospitals.
+For the three and six month periods ended June 30, 2007 and 2006, the Company sold its products to wholesalers, who in turn sold the products to pharmacies and hospitals.
 The Company does not require collateral from its customers.
 Revenues from product sales are recognized based upon shipping terms, net of estimated reserves for government chargebacks, Medicaid rebates, payment discounts and returns for credit.
-Revenue is recognized upon customer receipt of the shipment, provided that title to the product transfers at the point of receipt by the customer.
-If the title to the product transfers at the point of shipment, revenue is recognized upon shipment of the product.
+Revenue is recognized upon customer receipt of the shipment, provided that title to the product transfers at the point of shipment, revenue is recognized upon shipment of the product.